-Priorities for fundraising include securing support for graduate scholarships, key academic posts, research programmes, and infrastructure, as determined by the Head of Medical Sciences Division and Heads of Departments.
+Priorities for fundraising include securing support for graduate scholarships, key academic posts, research programmes, and infrastructure, as determined by the Head of Medical Sciences Division, Heads of Departments and the Head of Development - Medical Sciences.

 When working in Oxford, the post holder will be based in Oxford working with the Division and with Development and Alumni Engagement where there will be support services provided (accounting, database, proposal writing and research).